pauloafonso/curso-php-phpunit/README.md

 In his project, he created a pseudo-framework to simulate an environment more complex than the usual unit tests exemples.

-In my forked project, I'm going to work in the "parte_2" directory, where there is this pseudo-framework, using docker to set up a basic php8 environment.
+I am using this pseudo-framework to practice, and I'm using docker to set up a basic php8 environment.

 ## instalation

 1. Clone:

 `git clone git@github.com:pauloafonso/curso-php-phpunit.git`

-2. Go to the "parte_2" directory

 3. Bulding the php8 docker image: